7linso/planmefy/README.md

 - 📆 **Interactive Calendar** — Navigate days and view plans in a clean layout.
 - ✍️ **Add & Manage Events** — Easily create, update, and delete daily plans.
-- 🔐 **Google Authentication** — Secure login with Google using Lucia.
+- 🔐 **Google Authentication** — Secure login with Google using OAuth.
-- 🌤️ **Weather Integration** — Automatically fetches weather based on your location and date.
+- 🌤️ **Weather Integration** — Automatically fetches weather based on location and date.
-- 🎨 **Animated Transitions** — Smooth calendar-to-form transitions for a modern UX.

 ---